dengste/org-caldav/README.md

 https://developers.google.com/google-apps/calendar/caldav/v2/guide#creating_your_client_id

-Put the client ID and secret into org-caldav-oauth2-client-id and org-caldav-oauth2-client-secret, respectively.
-Then set org-caldav-url to the symbol 'google, and look up the org-caldav-calendar-id as described above.
+Put the client ID and secret into `org-caldav-oauth2-client-id` and `org-caldav-oauth2-client-secret`, respectively.
+Then set `org-caldav-url` to the symbol 'google, and look up the `org-caldav-calendar-id` as described above.

 On first connection, the oauth2 library should redirect you to the Google OAuth2 authentication site.
-This requires a javascript enabled browser, so make sure that browse-url-browser-function is set to something like browse-url-firefox (the internal shr or w3m browser will **not** work).
+This requires a javascript enabled browser, so make sure that `browse-url-browser-function` is set to something like `browse-url-firefox` (the internal shr or w3m browser will **not** work).
 After authentication, you will be given a key that you have to paste into the Emacs prompt.
 The oauth2 library will save this key in Emacs' secure plist store, which is encrypted with